-7. One of the five deposit locations selected for testing have the same individual responsible for collecting cash is responsible for preparing/making bank deposits, posting collection entries to the general ledger, and reconciling cash collections to the general ledger.
+- 4. In two out of the five deposit locations selected for testing the same individual responsible for collecting cash is responsible for preparing/making bank deposits, posting collection entries to the general ledger, and reconciling cash collections to the general ledger. - 5.
+Three out of the four applicable deposits selected for testing did not have sequentially prenumbered receipts issued. - 6.
+One out of the ten deposits selected for testing were not deposited timely. - 7.
+The entity does not have bond/ insurance policies for theft covering all employees who have access to cash.